Fibroids at a glance

 - Fibroids may not cause any symptoms, but symptoms can include irregular menstruation, pelvic pain, irregular bleeding, and infertility.

 - For some women, fibroids do not require treatment.
 For other women, treatment may include methods of controlling symptoms or, for more severe fibroids, surgery to remove the growth.

-Causes of uterine fibroids
+Causes of these fibroids

 Symptoms of uterine fibroids

-Uterine fibroids do not always have symptoms.
+Fibroids in the uterus do not always have symptoms.
 However, common symptoms of uterine fibroids may include: